 How to Help Someone Who is Being Abused

-Be concerned for their safety!
-It is okay to tell them you are concerned for their well-being.
-Offering phone numbers to crisis lines or a safe place to stay will let them know that there are resources available even if they don’t choose to leave the abuser at this particular time.
+Be concerned for their safety – It’s important to verbalize your concern for their well-being.
+Offering the Emerge! hotline number (520.795.4266) or a safe place to stay will let them know that there are resources available even if they don’t choose to use them at this particular time.

-Tell them it is not their fault!
-Many victims believe in some way they are at fault or responsible for what is happening to them.
-Domestic abuse is never the victim’s fault.
-Try to avoid making statements or asking questions that might contribute to blaming the victim, such as, “what did you do that made your partner so mad,” or “if it were me, I would have left by now.”
+Tell them it is not their fault - Many victims believe that they are at fault or responsible for what is happening to them.
+No one deserves to be abused and domestic abuse is never the victim’s fault.
+Try to avoid making statements or asking questions that might contribute to blaming the victim, such as, “What did you do that made your partner so mad?” or “If it were me, I would have left by now.”